deodeta/6.00/README.md

 For example, adding two integer objects will result in an integer object (int + int = int), whereas adding two string objects will concatenate both strings, resulting in another string object (str + str = str).
 However, adding an integer object to a string object will result in an error:
 TypeError: unsupported operand type(s) for +: 'int' and 'str', as this operation can not be performed on objects of these types.
+Therefore, associated with each data type is a set of operators that expect certain kinds of inputs, in order to "do their job" (given these inputs wil give an output).

 ### Type of Objects
 One can use the built-in function `type()`, to find the type of an object.
 Object types can be classed into two fundamental categorys :-